jenssegers/laravel-rollbar/README.md

 Configuration
 -------------

+Setting up `ROLLBAR_TOKEN` in .env should be enough for basic configuration.

 This package supports configuration through the services configuration file located in `config/services.php`.
 All configuration variables will be directly passed to Rollbar: